 RV applicable example.
 All RV's are equipped with flaps, but the use of flaps is not required for flight.
 There are likely some pilots that never use flaps, and there are probably some pilots that always use flaps; but likely there are a good number of pilots that usually use some flaps.
 So what does that mean?
-It means there are many different techniques, even if the discussion is reduced to two-position, manual flaps built according to plans under no wind/minimal crosswind conditions.
+It means there are many different techniques, even if the discussion is reduced to two-position, manual flaps built according to plans under no wind/minimal cross-wind conditions.
 For takeoff, some pilots will use 1⁄2 flaps (20 degrees); others will only use flaps for takeoff with an aft CG, and others that won't ever use flaps for takeoff.
 Nevertheless, if flaps are used, they must be retracted prior to exceeding maximum flap extension speed (procedure).
-When decelerating for landing, flaps may be extended any time speed drops below maximum flap extension speed (procedure), if desired.
+When decelerating for landing, flaps may be extended any time speed drops below maximum flap extension speed (procedure), when desired (technique).
 Actually getting manual flaps down at that speed is problematic.
-So to keep things orderly, one technique would be to apply half flaps decelerating through $V{FE}$ and then applying full flaps at 80 MPH /70 Knots CAS, adjusting trim and power, and stabilizing the descent for the final approach or base turn.
-There could be lots of variation in technique, but only one applicable procedure related to the operation of manual flaps (i.e., retracting prior to accelerating to $V{FE}$ or extending after decelerating through $V{FE}$ ).
+So to keep things orderly, one technique would be to apply half flaps decelerating through $V{FE}$ and then applying full flaps at 80 MPH /70 KTS CAS, adjusting trim and power, and stabilizing the descent for the final approach or base turn.
+There could be lots of variation in technique, but only one applicable procedure related to the operation of manual flaps (i.e., retracting prior to accelerating to appropriate $V{FE}$ or extending after decelerating through appropriate $V{FE}$ ). $V{FE}$ for RV-types varies by flap position.
+For RV-4/6/7/8 types, $V{FE}$ for 20° (half) flaps is 110 MPH/95 KTS CAS and $V{FE}$ for more than 20° flaps is 100 MPH/87 KTS CAS.
+For the RV-9, $V{FE}$ for 16° flaps or less is 100 MPH/87 KTS CAS and $V{FE}$ or more is 90 MPH/78 KTS CAS.

 Note that the flap example did not include wind considerations.
 What about gusty or crosswind conditions?
 In that case, then a different technique may be more appropriate.
-So it turns out other than never using flaps, the "proper" use of flaps under existing conditions will require several different techniques.
+So it turns out other than never using flaps, the "proper" use of flaps under existing conditions may require several different techniques.
 Just to make things more confusing, a technique (or procedure) may be bound by specific parameters.
-For example, regarding the use of flaps for takeoff, it may be desirable to use 1⁄2 flaps for takeoff if the cross wind component is less than XX knots.
-If the cross-wind component exceeds XX knots, then a no-flap takeoff should be made.
+For example, regarding the use of flaps for takeoff, it may be desirable to use 1⁄2 flaps for takeoff if the cross wind component is less than XX KTS.
+If the cross-wind component exceeds XX KTS, then a no-flap takeoff should be made.
 Now, if the builder/owner chose, it could be specified that this technique is, in fact, a procedure for the airplane.
 A recommended instructional technique is to assist the upgrading pilot with developing a "standard" flap configuration for takeoff and landing and using that configuration for normal operations.